Applied Part 6. Selection of Shadow Specifications

 Steps

-The winner does not become a mandatory requirement.
-It is formatted as a versioned few-shot example with source_ref, score, and review deadline.
-The candidate below threshold remains in quarantine with a reason.
+The winner has not become a mandatory requirement.
+It is formatted as a versioned few-shot example with source_ref, score, and review period.
+The candidate below the threshold is in quarantine with a reason.

-Transfer a short Shadow notes section into capstone/README.md: one winner and one rejected candidate, id, score, keep/reject reason, and review deadline.
-Do not add the winner to requirements.md: in the capstone package, it remains a shadow prompt, not an approved requirement.
+Move a short Shadow notes section to capstone/README.md: one winner and one rejected candidate, id, score, reason for keep/reject, and review period.
+Do not add the winner to requirements.md: in the graded package it remains a shadow hint, not an approved requirement.

 Minimal fragment: